materight/unpaired-SPADE/README.md

 ## Available Options

-Besides the options added in the original [SPADE](https://github.com/NVlabs/SPADE.git) repository, new options have been added:
+Besides the options from the original [SPADE](https://github.com/NVlabs/SPADE.git) repository, new options have been added:
-- TODO
+- `--evaluate`: use with `test.py` to compute also FID, mIoU and accuracy scores over the generated images.
+- `--use_seg`: enable unpaired training with a cycle-consistency loss and a semantic segmentation model.
+- `--netS`: select the model to use for the semantic segmentation model.
+- `--pretrained_seg`: use pretrained weights for the semantic segmentation model.
+- `--use_input_seg`: use also the paired semantic label to further train the semantic segmentation network.
+- `--lambda_seg`: lambda parameter to re-weight the semantic segmentation loss.
+- `--gamma_seg`: gamma parameter for the semantic segmentation focal loss.

 ## Code Structure